 PhD Defense – Christoff M. Heunis

-The defense of the doctoral thesis titled “Advanced Robotics for Magnetic Manipulation – The Mobile Magnetic Vascular Surgeon” by Christoff M. Heunis will be on Thursday, 22nd of April 2021 at 16:30 CET in the Prof. dr. G. Berkhoffzaal room, in the Waaier building at the University of Twente.
+The defense of the doctoral thesis titled “Advanced Robotics for Magnetic Manipulation – The Mobile Magnetic Vascular Surgeon” by Christoff M. Heunis was held on Thursday, 22nd of April 2021 at 16:30 CET in the Prof. dr. G. Berkhoffzaal room, in the Waaier building at the University of Twente.
 Due to COVID-related audience restrictions, the defense was invite-only and is made available for the public online here.

 Christoff’s doctoral thesis will be available here.